Philip the Arab and Christianity: In Zosimus and other secular writing

 Zosimus, a pagan writing at the turn of the 6th century, wrote a work titled the Historia Nova (New History).
 Its detailed sections cover the period from the 3rd century AD to 410.
 Zosimus, like all secular historians in his era, addressed himself to the governing class of the later Roman empire: officers, bureaucrats, and the landed aristocracy.
 There was relatively little overlap between the reading audience of secular histories and the ecclesiastical histories of Eusebius and his successors.
-For most of the period it covers, the Historia is the most valuable—and sometimes the only—available source.
-Zosimus' history was written as a polemic, with the aim of establishing that barbarism and Christianity were the essential causes of the decline of the Roman state.
+Zosimus's history was written as a polemic, with the aim of establishing that barbarism and Christianity were the essential causes of the decline of the Roman state.
 Because of these themes, the Historia Nova is considered the first history of what moderns would call Rome's "decline and fall".
 Although skilled in literary rhetoric, Zosimus was a poor historian.
 He confuses dates and persons, is ignorant of geography, and treats his sources with naive simplicity.
-For the 3rd century, Zosimus follows Eunapius of Sardis and Olympiodorus of Thebes in Egypt.
-Since Eunapius' history began in 272, where the Chronicle of another historian, Dexippus, ended, Zosimus probably used Dexippus' Chronicle, and perhaps his histories of the German wars between 250 and 270.
+For the 3rd century, Zosimus follows Eunapius of Sardis and Olympiodorus of Thebes.
+Since Eunapius's history began in 272, where the Chronicle of another historian, Dexippus, ended, Zosimus probably used Dexippus's Chronicle, and perhaps his histories of the German wars between 250 and 270.
 Dexippus, however, was as poor a historian as Zosimus.
 The surviving fragments of his work show an uncritical author, without strong sources, who prefers rhetoric to fact.
 (The secular sources for this period are all quite weak.)
-Zosimus, like all ancient secular historians of the era, says nothing of Philip's alleged Christianity.
+Zosimus says nothing of Philip's alleged Christianity.

 Zosimus had no great respect for Philip, and offers an unfavorable judgment on his reign.
 Nonetheless, he offers a curiously detailed narrative of his reign.
-He devotes five sections of his Historia Nova to the emperor (1.18–22)—more than Alexander Severus, who only gets half a section (1.8).
+He devotes five sections of his Historia Nova to the emperor (1.18–22) — more than Alexander Severus, who only gets half a section (1.8).
 He even reverts to Philip in the midst of a discussion of the Peace of Jovian (363) two books later (at 3.32), taking the opportunity to recall Philip's own "disgraceful" peace with the Persians.
-In Shahîd's judgment, Zosimus makes this editorial decision to emphasize his central theme—the decline and "barbarization" of Rome.
-Zosimus' views on the latter phenomenon reflect his racial prejudice, and his account of Philip carries anti-Semitic overtones.
-In Zosimus' view, Philip was a barbarian operating at the highest levels of power.
-The unsavory character of Philip is contrasted with his ethnically Roman predecessor, Gordian (who Philip helped overthrow), and his Roman successor, Decius, who wins glowing praise from the historian.
+In Shahîd's judgment, Zosimus makes this editorial decision to emphasize his central theme — the decline and "barbarization" of Rome.
+Zosimus's views on the latter phenomenon reflect his racial prejudice.
+In Zosimus's view, Philip was a barbarian operating at the highest levels of power.
+The unsavory character of Philip is contrasted with his ethnically Roman predecessor, Gordian (whom Philip helped overthrow), and his Roman successor, Decius, who wins glowing praise from the historian.